Easiio-Inc/ivr-nodejs-examples/README.md

 # hubspot.js
 This sample demostrates how to integrated Hubspot with Easiio call event (https://www.easiio.com/).

+# test_request
+This files has all test script for command line test verification of these JS. url is hardcoded to localhost, please change it to your own settings.

 ## Contributing

 Easiio, Inc development team (https://www.easiio.com/).